andreamouraud/CA4106_Paint/README.md

 In order to deploy our application, we used [Static Website on Google App Engine](https://cloud.google.com/appengine/docs/standard/python/getting-started/hosting-a-static-website).
 During the deployment we faced some minors issues as the file structure is different than on a Local machine, but James fixed that quickly.

-For example
-If on the machine the path is `stylesheets/style` it would be `/stylesheets/style` for the deployment.
+For example, if on the machine the path is `stylesheets/style` it would be `/stylesheets/style` for the deployment.

 ### The Features of our application
 ***